Answers to Residential Life Questions

-Our preference is that you submit paperwork as soon as you receive it.
-Housing is at a premium and the earlier paperwork is received the better chance of the student's opportunities to attain housing.
+Our preference is that you complete your housing contract as soon as you receive it.
+Housing is at a premium and the earlier your contract is received the better your chance is to receive your preferred housing choice.

 How do I finalize the housing application process?

 There are three components to the housing application process.
-You must submit a Housing and Meal Contract and pay the $100 enrollment deposit and $200 housing deposit.
-When these three steps are completed, your housing paperwork is finalized and you will be placed during the housing placement process.
+You must complete the online Housing and Meal Contract and pay thenon-refundable $100 enrollment deposit and $200 housing deposit.
+When these three steps are completed, your housing application process is finalized and you will be placed during the housing placement process.

 Is the contract a binding agreement that has immediate, long-standing and irreversible financial obligations?

 The Housing and Meal contract is a binding agreement between the student and Grand View University.
 The contract is for both the fall and spring semesters.
 If a student is a residential student in the fall and is enrolled in the spring at Grand View, he/she is under financial obligation for housing for the spring semester.
 Therefore, the contract is a two-semester agreement.
 Contracts can be terminated without penalty through July 1 by informing the Director of Residence Life in writing.

 When will I receive my housing assignment for the fall?

 Fall assignments are mailed around July 5.
 Residential students who enroll after housing assignments are made in early July will receive housing information after placement occurs, which will be within two weeks of submitting the housing contract.